says move’ll improve Forex

 Executive Council, NEC, meeting of the Association, held on Tuesday, in Abuja.

-Osifo, stating that past administrations’ commitments to retaining subsidies in the country have adversely affected the cost of living and the economy at large, also said that subsidy has shrunk the country’s dollar reserve and further frustrated the exchange market.
+Osifo, stating that past administrations’ commitments to retaining subsidy in the country, have adversely affected cost of living and the economy at large, also said that subsidy has shrunk the country’s dollar reserve and further frustrated the exchange market.

-While maintaining its stand on the removal of subsidies, he advised that the move would help the country save more and speed up infrastructural development across the country.
+While maintaining its stand on removal of subsidy, he advised that the move would help the country save more and speed up infrastructural development across the country.

 According to him, the issue of subsidy, if removed, we believe that the downstream sector of the oil and gas industry will actually grow much more if that sector is deregulated.

 “And in the last seven years, we have actually maintained that stand.
 We have maintained our stance not minding some of the side effects.
 But again, if you look at these subsidy attacks we tend to be trying to hold on to something why we are losing in some other areas.

 “If you look at the cost of living, it has gone up drastically, by over and over, three times in the last two, or three years.
 If you look at the drivers of why the cost of living has actually moved to where it is today, it is actually because of the fact that our exchange rate has plummeted.
 Before now, our exchange rate used to be somewhere around 100 plus Naira to $1.
 But, today, it’s around 800.
 It even moved beyond it to 800 sometime last year.

 “So, now, why is this exchange moving up?
 Because we are not earning foreign exchange.
 Oil and gas is where we earn about 80 to 90% of our foreign exchange.
 But, at the end of the day, this money is now being used for subsidy, importing PMS and when you now import this PMS what will now happen in return you will sell in Naira.
 So, that has a shrinking dollar reserve and because our dollar reserve has shrunk to the level it is today.